-Bike Park Wales is the UK’s first full scale mountain bike park with a network of trails for riders of all abilities.
-Bike hire, bike shop and café on site.
+Bike Park Wales is the UK’s first full scale mountain bike park with a network of trails for riders of all abilities, including beginners.
+Bike hire, bike shop and café on-site.
 Half and full day packages are offered for groups of ten or more.
 Access and parking is more suitable for mini buses.

-Walk up Pen-y-Fan, the highest mountain in South Wales at 886m (2,907ft) high.
+Walk up Pen y Fan, the highest mountain in South Wales at 886 metres (2,907 ft) high.
 The easiest route to take is to start from Storey Arms but there are a number of routes to choose.
 There is a small car park opposite but it gets full very quickly.
 Pont ar Daf car park is also nearby, otherwise roadside opportunities are available.

 We offer of choice of activity locations today.
 Goytre Wharf is an eight acre site set alongside the Monmouthshire and Brecon Canal.
-Clients can hire boats for up to 12 - one of which has wheelchair accessibility - canoes or cycles.
+Clients can hire boats for up to 12, one of which has wheelchair accessibility, canoes or cycles.
 Or for a more leisurely day, they also offer walking routes or places to fish.
-A canalside café is available.
-Coach parking is available.
+A canal-side café and coach parking is available.

 Elan Valley, known as ‘the Lake District of Wales’ – a Victorian fantasy landscape of stone dams and immense man-made lakes.
 Learn about the building of the dams and what else the area has to offer at the Visitor Centre.
-A café, tearooms, a gift shop and cycle hire are available.
+A café, tea room, a gift shop and cycle hire are available.
 Visitors can choose to just visit the centre or spend longer around the estate which is ideal for walking, cycling, driving and angling.
-Coach parties will benefit from contacting the centre prior to the visit as they provide a Coach Operators Pack.
-They also offer a dedicated Ranger for a guided tour of the estate.
+Coach parties will benefit from contacting the centre prior to the visit as they provide a coach operators pack.
+They also offer a dedicated ranger for a guided tour of the estate.
 Free refreshments are provided to the tour guide and coach driver.
 The road around the valley is narrow and coaches must therefore follow a clockwise route.

-Alternatively, walk part of Glyndwr’s Way, a long distance walking route with a variety of walking routes and distances.
-The route starts at Knighton and ends in Welshpool and includes Llanidloes along the Cambrian Way and then diverts off the route onto Machynlleth.
-This section is approx. 16 miles (25km).
+Alternatively, walk part of Glyndwr’s Way, a long distance walking trail with a variety of routes and distances.
+The trail starts at Knighton and ends in Welshpool, includes Llanidloes along the Cambrian Way and then diverts off the route onto Machynlleth.
+This section is approximate 16 miles (25 km).
 Itineraries are available on the website.

 Possible options to end your tour include:-